ttran1904/MDP/README.md

 python test.py -v
 ```

 Look at test.py for detailed example of input sequences.
+Uncomment 2 functions __printInput and __printOutput to see detailed sequence on each run.